6 Steps to Becoming a Credentialed YPA

 Step 5: Complete Consultation Calls

 Once you have completed the Level Two in-person training, you will be provided information by your in-person training facilitator to participate in consultation calls.
-You will need to complete a minimum of 3 consultation calls to receive your certificate of completion.
+Once you have completed the consultation calls you will receive your certificate of completion.

 Step 6: Apply for the YPA Professional Credential